Resetting your Cisco 7940/7960's Password

 workstations. - The workstation would boot, get it's IP info from the DHCP

 server then request it's boot file from the DHCP server's IP address.
+We called this 'bootp'.

 is not specified, the phone will request it's files (via tftp) from the